idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     index : Fin n -> Vect n a -> a

-It takes two arguments, an element of the finite set of ``n`` elements, and a vector with ``n`` elements of type ``a``.
+It takes two arguments: an element of the finite set of ``n`` elements, and a vector with ``n`` elements of type ``a``.
 But there are also two names, ``n`` and ``a``, which are not declared explicitly.
 These are *implicit* arguments to ``index``.
 We could also write the type of